tipJS-Team/tipJS/README.md

 interceptor.after #2 : some Message
 </pre>

-##Specifies the execution priority
+## Specifies the execution priority
-interceptor 의 order 속성값을 지정하여 interceptor들간의 실행 우선순위를 지정할수 있습니다.
+A order of the interceptor property can be specified execution priority of interceptors.
 <pre>
 tipJS.controller("someCtrler", {
     msg:"some Message",